amabel-tenghe/formatting-scripts/README.md

 The script relies on a previously compiled excel table with the author names and associated affiliations.

-Required fields of the input .xlsx or .csv file:
+Required fields of the input .csv file:

 * First Name
 * Middle Name" (Only initials without spaces)